ziggystar/3dpuzzle/README.md

 ========

 A solver for a 3D, tetris-like puzzle based on a reduction to SAT.

-It uses a predefined set of blocks (`src/main/resources/pieceset-standard.3d`).
+The goal is to fill a predefined form with a given set of blocks (see `pieceset-standard.3d` under resources).
-Each block may only be used once.
+Each block may only be used at most once.

 Encoding
 --------
 The encoding is rather implicit.
-Variables select the index of a possible placements of a certain piece (pieces can also be unused, i.e. there is the null placement).
+ - Variables select the index of a possible placements of a certain piece (pieces can also be unused, i.e. there is the null placement).
-Other variables specify whether a voxel is occupied by a certain piece (total voxels times number of pieces).
+ - Other variables specify whether a voxel is occupied by a certain piece (total voxels times number of pieces).
-Then piece-specific occupation is related to general occupation.
+ - Then piece-specific occupation is related to general occupation.

 Input format
 ------------